-The Women in IR (WIR) section promotes women within the specialty by inspiring and empowering women interventional radiologists to achieve their personal and professional goals and serve as a resource to the Executive Council.
+The Women in IR (WIR) section promotes women within the specialty by inspiring and empowering women interventional radiologists to achieve their personal and professional goals and serve as a resource to SIR and SIR Foundation leadership.
 The WIR section addresses a variety of topics relevant to physicians and is inclusive to all SIR members.

 WIR section objectives

 Dream Big Book Club

-Geared toward mid-career women, the book club aims to help physicians learn to lead their own life in all realms both personal and professional, as well as teach them to be strategic and intentional in their career.
-Monthly facilitated discussions will be led by authors, topic experts and members of the WIR Governing Council to explore the concepts in each book and foster professional growth through career and life.
+The Dream Big Book Club is geared toward mid-career women, but all SIR members are welcome to participate.
+The book club aims to help physicians learn to lead their own life in all realms both personal and professional, as well as teach them to be strategic and intentional in their career.
+Facilitated discussions will be led by authors, topic experts and members of the WIR Governing Council to explore the concepts in each book and foster professional growth through career and life.
 Book club members are encouraged to join as many discussions as time allows.

-Discussions are held as Zoom webinars on Tuesday evenings, 8-9:30 p.m.
-ET and will consist of the speaker’s presentation, followed by a panel discussion (the speaker and selected WIR members) with open Q&A. Learn more about the Dream Big Book Club.
+Discussions are held as Zoom webinars and consist of the speaker’s presentation, followed by a panel discussion (the speaker and selected WIR members) with open Q&A. Learn more about the Dream Big Book Club.

 Women in IR webinars

 Women in IR is proud to present a series of webinars on topics relevant not only to women, but to the entire IR community.
-Watch past recordings or register for upcoming webinars below.
+Watch past recordings on SIR Now.